 - Meltdowns can look like sudden screaming, excessive whining, crying, spitting, biting, kicking, hitting, yelling, or covering eyes or ears.
 Kids experiencing a meltdown are not able to regulate their emotions in the moment.

 - Kids in the throes of a meltdown are not interested in getting attention or having an audience.
 They are reacting to feelings of being overwhelmed.

 How to help:

-- Stay calm and avoid trying to “talk it out,” discussing consequences, or getting to the bottom of the behavior.
-The child is not in control of his nervous system and the first order of business is to help him to calm down and breathe.
+- Stay calm and avoid trying to “talk it out,” discuss consequences, or get to the bottom of the behavior.
+The child is not in control of his nervous system, and the first order of business is to help him calm down and breathe.

 - Remove the child from the situation calmly and quickly.
 If you’re in a grocery store, leave the items behind and get to a quiet space with little stimuli where she can regain control with your support.
 Limit talking and encourage her to breathe deeply.

 - Take note of the triggers.
 Was there a routine change or overwhelming lights, sounds, or smells?
 Was the child hungry or dehydrated?
 Try to determine any triggers for the behavior and create a strategy to avoid those in the future.
 This may mean having a supply of snacks on hand or providing distracting and buffering items like fidgets or noise-canceling headphones.
 The best way to avoid a meltdown is to prevent one.

 - If meltdowns persist, talk to your pediatrician about any potential medical issues your child might be experiencing and learn more about sensory meltdowns.
 Persistent meltdowns may be a sign of anxiety, ADHD, Sensory Processing Disorder, depression, or autism.

 Remember, we all need help in regulating our emotions sometimes.
 For kids, the behavior is communication.